Benet Beci

 Benet Beci (born January 25, 1965) is an Albanian politician and finance professional currently serving as the Mayor of Shkodër, a position he assumed in 2023.
 His extensive career spans over three decades, encompassing roles in local governance, national politics, and development.
+His 2023 electoral victory was historic, making him the first Socialist Party mayor of Shkodër since the fall of communism in a city long considered a stronghold of the Democratic Party.

 Personal life and education

 Beci has deep familial ties to Shkodër.
 His father, Bahri Beci (1936–2023), was born in Shkodër and became a well-respected academic and linguist with a strong connection to the city.
 In August 2023, Bahri Beci died at the age of 87.

 Beci completed his undergraduate studies at the Faculty of Economics in 1987.
-He later earned a Master's in Business Administration, focusing on the banking system in Albania.
-His academic background laid a strong foundation for his subsequent roles in public administration and finance.
+He later earned a Master's in Business Administration from the University of Tirana in collaboration with the University of Nebraska–Lincoln, focusing on the banking system in Albania.
+He also holds a Doctorate in Economics from the Agricultural University of Tirana.
+His professional development includes executive education from institutions such as Harvard Kennedy School and the London Management Centre, where he focused on governance, public-private partnerships, and management practices.

+Beci is fluent in Albanian and proficient in English, with intermediate skills in Italian.

 Professional career

 From 2005 to 2019, Beci served as the Executive Director of the Albanian Development Fund (ADF), an institution established in 1993 with support from international donors to manage infrastructure and development projects across Albania.
 Under his leadership, the ADF significantly increased its investment capacity, becoming a central entity in the country's development sector.

 In January 2019, Beci was appointed as the Administrator of the Albanian Power Corporation (KESH), the nation's largest electricity producer.
 During his tenure, he focused on diversifying the company's energy sources and enhancing its operations within the regional energy market.

 Transitioning to politics, Beci was elected as a Member of the Parliament of Albania in 2021, representing the Shkodër district.
 He actively participated in committees related to economic policy, trade, and environmental issues until 2023.